giampaolo/giampaolo.github.io/content/blog/2026/event-driven-process-waiting.md

 Both `pidfd_open()` and `kqueue()` can fail for different reasons.
-For example, with `EMFILE` if the process runs out of file descriptors (usually 1024), or with `EACCES` / `EPERM` if the syscall is explicitly blocked at the system level (e.g. via SECCOMP).
+For example, with `EMFILE` if the process runs out of file descriptors (usually 1024), or with `EACCES` / `EPERM` if the syscall was explicitly blocked at the system level by the sysadmin (e.g. via SECCOMP).
 In all cases, psutil silently falls back to the traditional busy-loop polling approach rather than raising an exception.

 This fast-path-with-fallback approach is similar in spirit to [https://bugs.python.org/issue33671](https://bugs.python.org/issue33671), where I sped up `shutil.copyfile()` by using zero-copy system calls back in 2018.
-In there, Linux `os.sendfile()` is attempted first, and if it fails (e.g. on network filesystems) we fall back to the traditional `read()` / `write()` approach.
+In there, more efficient `os.sendfile()` is attempted first, and if it fails (e.g. on network filesystems) we fall back to the traditional `read()` / `write()` approach.

 ## Measurement